robertbaker13/phase-0-handbook/overview.md

 ###Submissions
 You will be asked to submit your challenges at the end of each week.
 They are due each Sunday at 11:59pm.

+Although we ask you to submit your challenges by a deadline, that is mainly to help keep you on track for being prepared for DBC.
+We will not be checking the vast majority of your code during phase 0.
+(A code review takes about 15 minutes per challenge and we simply do not have the resources for that).
+At this point you will receive feedback on two challenges during Phase 0.
+The majority of feedback will be given by your peers.
+This is very similar to the immersive part of the program as well.

 ### Challenges

 Completing challenges does not mean that you have the right answer, the perfect code, or the best explanation.
 It is your **own, honest, best** attempt at tackling the challenge using the process we defined (pseudocode, code, refactor, reflect), and we are most concerned with how quickly you can learn, not the "right" answer.